-After installing ArcGIS Pro 3.0, projects and files that you or others created in ArcGIS Pro can be opened because they are forward compatible.
+After reviewing the new system requirements and installing ArcGIS Pro 3.0, projects and files that you or others created in ArcGIS Pro 2.9 or earlier can be opened because they are forward compatible.
 When you save them using ArcGIS Pro 3.0, they are enabled with properties that allow you to take advantage of new capabilities.

 Because ArcGIS Pro 3.0 is a major release, the files it saves may or may not work with the ArcGIS Pro 2.x series.
 Details of what works and what doesn’t are provided later in this topic.
-However, you don’t need to worry about all of those details if the projects and documents you create or save are always used in ArcGIS Pro 3.x.
-This is the case when:
+However, you don’t need to worry about those details if the projects and documents you create or save are always used in ArcGIS Pro 3.x.
+This is the case when the following occurs:

 - You don’t share your ArcGIS Pro files with other ArcGIS Pro users, such as if you are the only GIS analyst in an organization.